YoukouTenhouin/blog-next/posts/flatpak-building-note.en.md

 There is plenty of resources on how to build flatpak the standard way, so again I'm not gonna go too deep into it.
 Basically you write a manifest specifying what runtime you want, how to get the source and compile it, then let `flatpak-builder` to do the job for you.

-But since on (openSUSE)[https://www.opensuse.org/] we already have lots of softwares already built as rpms, it seems an awful waste of time and energy to build them again just so we can have them as flatpaks.
+But since on [openSUSE](https://www.opensuse.org/) we already have lots of softwares already built as rpms, it seems an awful waste of time and energy to build them again just so we can have them as flatpaks.
 Is there a way to convert them into flatpaks directly?

-And even better, since we are using rpms built on (Open Build Service)[https://build.opensuse.org/], is it possible if we let OBS also take over the job for building flatpaks?
+And even better, since we are using rpms built on [Open Build Service](https://build.opensuse.org/), is it possible if we let OBS also take over the job for building flatpaks?

 Let's give it a thought.
 Flatpak applications are "mounted" under `/app` at runtime, but most rpms are built with a prefix of `/usr`.
 There might be hardcoded paths in the binaries, so simply `mv`-ing them might not work.
 Which means we can't just take the files and shovel them into a flatpak application bundle.